-One of United Way’s key strategies in helping to reduce teen pregnancy, sexual violence and victimization for young people of all genders is the implementation of proven prevention and education programs through Healthy Youth Initiative.
+One of United Way’s key strategies in helping reduce teen pregnancy, sexual violence, and victimization for young people of all genders is the implementation of proven prevention and education programs through the Healthy Youth initiative.

-United Way has selected Making Proud Choices!, Reducing the Risk, and Wise Guys as its signature curricula.
+United Way has selected Making Proud Choices!, Reducing the Risk, and Wise Guys as its signature Healthy Youth curricula.
 All three programs have been used successfully in Milwaukee and nationwide.
 By implementing the same programs throughout the community, United Way can accurately track progress and results through common outcomes and indicators, while also forming best practices.